 Memorable Manitobans: William John “Bill” Wallace (1900-1988)

 Born on a farm near Gilbert Plains on 13 February 1900, son of John Wallace and Wilhelmina Burman, he later lived at Grandview.
 His teaching career began with terms at Wilford School No. 1178 and Wilson River School No. 688, then at Oak Hummock School No. 256 and Souris School No. 285.
 Coming to what would later become the St. James suburb of Winnipeg, he served as the Principal of Woodhaven School (1928-1930), Assiniboine School (1930-1936), and Linwood School (1936-1965), retiring in June 1965 with 46 years of teaching experience.
-He was a member of the St. James Kiwanis Club, Deer Lodge Curling Club, Assiniboine Golf Club, and Manitoba Educational Association.
+He was a member of the St. James Kiwanis Club, Deer Lodge Curling Club (President, 1950-1951), Assiniboine Golf Club, and Manitoba Educational Association.
 He died at Winnipeg on 23 March 1988.

 Birth and marriage registrations, Manitoba Vital Statistics.